Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ## Precedence

-What is an expression contains more than one operator?
+What if an expression contains more than one operator?

 Java uses precedence to determine the order of evaluation.